 I like to play a little game where I set my timer and see how much I can accomplish in that time.
 Your mind can easily trick you into thinking cleaning the bathroom is going to take 20 minutes, when in reality it will take you 10.

-If you have 15 minutes until you need to be out the door, set your timer, check your written to-do list (because you’re writing things done, remember? ;-)) and knock off one or two of those tasks.
+If you have 15 minutes until you need to be out the door, set your timer, check your written to-do list (because you’re writing things down, remember? ;-)) and knock off one or two of those tasks.

 You can also set your timer to avoid wasting time.
 If you don’t want to get sucked into the rabbit hole of social media, set your timer for 10 minutes.
 When it goes off, you’re done!